-“Perennials,” which was included in Southern Living’s “Books Coming Out in the Fall That We Can’t Wait to Read,” is Cantrell’s fourth book and joins the others with a similar theme and takeaway: “Life is good, even when it’s hard.”
+“Perennials,” which was included in Southern Living’s “Books Coming Out in the Fall That We Can’t Wait to Read,” is Cantrell’s latest book and joins the other three with a similar theme and takeaway: “Life is good, even when it’s hard.”

 “I like to explore the various trials we navigate in life—love, loss, grief, heartache, and trauma.
 These are universal experiences for all of us,” she said.